What do these Grassholes sound like?

 STOP THE PRESSES!

-It’s out!
-The Grassholes’ brand-new record, “South Congress,” is now available in physical CD and through all digital download and streaming services.
+The Grassholes’ 2023 record, “Gently Used,” is available in physical CD and through all digital download and streaming services.

 Check it out: